One Week Itinerary in the Faroe Islands

 Most people come to the Faroe Islands for the nature, landscape, and seascape.
 On this tour to the island Eysturoy, you will experience all of this.

 First, head to the village Gjógv where houses are scattered on the hill.
-You will have the unique opportunity to see the gorge that spans 200 metres almost into the village.
+You will have the unique opportunity to see the gorge that spans 200 metres (656 feet) almost into the village.
 You can walk to the end of the ravine on both sides and even take the route down into this impressive natural gorge which has given the village its name.

 Now, stop at the mountain pass a five minutes drive from Gjógv.
 At the highest point of Gjáarskarð pass, there is a fence that will lead you all the way to Hvíthamar.
 From this spot above the village Funningur, you will have a breathtaking view of water, mountains and stunning nature.
 This is a really easy hike for only about ten minutes.

 Finally, make sure to visit Æðuvík.
 You will drive for about 40 minutes from Gjáarskarð to explore the village Æðuvík.
 Enjoy the silence in this peaceful village.
+There is a lovely lake near Æðuvík called Lake Toftavatn.
+If you want to, take a circle walk around the lake or go for just a part of it.
+The lake is known for its tranquil surroundings and birdlife.

 Day 7 – Departure | Múlafossur waterfall one last time